DonaldinhoTrumporino/discordbot/README.md

 #### Voice Events

-Voice events can filter on the following keys
+Voice events can filter on the following keys:

 ```
 "voice user login"      ->      Trigger if a user logs in to the voice channel